Massachusetts Institute of Technology

 Enhancement of life and learning

 First opened in 1924 (and partially funded by the MIT Class of 1893 alumni), the East Campus undergraduate residence consists of two five-story buildings (known as “parallels”) facing each other across a long courtyard.
-The centrally-located residence is home to approximately 380 undergraduate students living in ten culturally-distinct living communities or “halls,” one on each of the ten floors.
+The centrally located residence is home to approximately 380 undergraduate students living in ten culturally-distinct living communities or “halls,” one on each of the ten floors.

 On the brink of the residence’s second century, a comprehensive renovation of East Campus is underway to renew infrastructure, update life safety systems and accessibility, and improve the student resident experience.
 The project will update or replace mechanical, electrical, plumbing, fire protection, and technology infrastructure as well as provide a structurally sound, weather-tight building envelope.
 Iconic elements will be preserved, from the shape of the buildings to the shared tree-filled courtyard where East Campus residents erect their expansive “Build” project past projects have included a roller coaster and a 4-person seesaw powered by a “gravity battery” during Residential Exploration (REX) week every September.